How Ductile Iron Pipe Ensures Durability

 Environmentally superior pipe

 Natural, secure, and long-lasting are all characteristics of ductile iron pipe.
-Ductile iron pipes are 100% recyclable and are made from at least 90% recycled resources.
+Ductile iron pipes are 100% recyclable and get from at least 90% recycled resources.

 The Better Deal

 In the long run, ductile iron pipe will save you money since it lasts much longer than plastic pipe.
-With lower operating and maintenance expenses and lower energy expenditures during the pipeline's service life, ductile iron pipe is the most cost-effective material, according to a paper from the University of Michigan.
+Ductile iron pipe offers cost savings.
+It has lower operating and maintenance expenses.
+It also incurs lower energy expenditures during its service life.
+A paper from the University of Michigan confirms this.

 Less waste produced, less power used